mediola-connected-living/mediola-mcontrol-sample-server/README.md

 XXXXXXXX
 ```

-While line 1 and 2 are always identical, the third line defines the length of the message and needs to be set correctly (always 8 characters long, if necessary filled with starting ```0```s) for the message to be valid.
+While line 1 and 2 are always identical, the third line defines the length of the message and needs to be set correctly (always 8 characters long, if necessary filled with leading ```0```s) for the message to be valid.
 Every line of the header has to end with a line feed (```\n```).

 For responses a 2 line haeder is used: